Conference Programme

 Session 7 : Integrity - PANEL DISCUSSION

-Session 8 : Information - CATWALK DEBATE
+Session 8 : Information - PODIUM DEBATE

 Another chance to make an informed decision on a long-standing issue: "Data Minimisation: A true guidance point, or a relic?"